DanielPora/latent/README.md

-analysis.R
+### Repository to my bachelors thesis "using mixed effect modeling to assign individuals to latent classes"
-was used to explore the original data set and understand its structure
+### by Daniel Porawski @ Saarland University

-eval.R
+#### ./preliminary/
-will perform the whole experiment, including generating the data and testing the methods on it. results, data, and even models will be saved in the ./data/ folder in a subdirectory named according to a timestamp ID.
+This folder contains all analysis results of the original data to explore its structure

-Bayesian model files take a lot of disk space, so they are not uploaded here.
+#### ./data_generation/

-data_gen.R (depreciated)
+This folder contains the scripts to generate or plot the scenarios.

-functions to generate synthetic data with L,R,B,F types seperate plots for data generation
+#### eval.R

-data_generator.R
+The script will perform the entire experiment, including generating the data and testing the methods on it.
+The results, data, and even models will be saved in the `./data/` folder in a subdirectory.
+Since Bayesian model files take up a lot of disk space, one should be carefull when running the whole experiment and using the "file =" kexword in bmr.

-used in the main experiment, functions to generate synthetic data with FB and LR type
+#### ./data/

-plots.R
+Contains the evaluated clustering tasks.
+The data for the thesis is saved in ./data/part1/ , incuding plots of assignments and raw data for all scenario instances.
-creates plots to use in the thesis
+Additionally, the evaluation for a preliminary experiment with linear mixed models is found in ./data/gaus/

-results/bernoulli/results.R
+#### ./results/
-merges the results for both runs with Benoulli and Gauss families, some plots for results used to analyze results
+Script for statistical analysis of results, plotting and a copy of evaluation result dataframe